joisig/joisig.com/_posts/2020-02-11-23-rules-to-run-a-software-startup-with-minimum-hassle.md

 You’ll also end up having a lot of customer support cost related to your freemium users.
 I love all our users equally and we love providing excellent service to all of them, but there’s an unavoidable customer support burden from freemium that can increase your stress levels, especially when you’re bootstrapping and your team is still tiny.

-Save yourself the hassle and stick with a standard, and ideally fairly short, free trial, then require payment or the account is suspended.
+Save yourself the hassle and stick with a standard, fairly short, free trial, then require payment or the account is suspended.
 I’d even go so far as to require the prospect’s credit card up front when starting the trial, although that is not en vogue these days.
 You’ll get fewer leads but they’ll be more likely to convert (stronger buying intent), which means that (a) you can spend more precious founder (or salesperson/customer success) time with them during the trial, and (b) you can bid higher for paid ads that are driving acquisition.

 ## Rule #6: Don’t prepare for tomorrow’s success at the expense of today’s prerequisites for success

 I’ve fallen into this trap myself at previous startups, making choices that are not the simplest choice for the foreseeable (short-to-medium-term) future, because I foresaw a gilded longer-term future where the best and most reasonable choices for today would not be good enough.

 A typical example of this is engineering for scale too early.
-You (or your technical team) should choose the simplest architecture that can comfortably support your first few tens of thousands of users.
+You (or your technical team) should choose the simplest architecture that can support your first few tens of thousands of users.
 Typically this will be a managed relational database, like PostgreSQL on Amazon RDS, some EC2 instances or containers and some routing on top of those, running code you develop in a single source code repository.

-There is absolutely no need, early on, to develop a deployment or code architecture that will scale to support tens of millions of users and/or a development team of dozens.
-It will slow you down tremendously and make it a lot less likely that you reach break-even before your business starts taking off.
+There is no need, early on, to develop a deployment or code architecture that will scale to support tens of millions of users and/or a development team of dozens.
+It will slow your progress to a crawl and make it a lot less likely that you reach break-even before your business starts taking off.

 Save yourself the hassle.
 Keep things simple, and make the most reasonable decisions to achieve your short-term goals as quickly and efficiently as possible, with a bit of balance for your mid-term goals.
 Ignore your longer-term goals if it saves you time now - you can always change course later, and you’ll have more resources to do so if and when it’s needed.